Fall in Love With These Autumn Fruits Currently in Season

 Persimmon (柿子 shìzi)

-While there are many different varieties of persimmons, the ones you'll most commonly find in Beijing are the round reddish, squat 'fuyu' ones.
-A typical Northern fruit, they’re rich in nutrients like sucrose, glucose, carotene, and vitamins.
+While there are many different varieties of persimmons, the ones you'll most commonly find in Beijing are the round reddish, squat fuyu ones, which differ from other varieties as they can be eaten when they are still firm..
+A typical Northern fruit, they’re rich in nutrients like sucrose, glucose, carotene and vitamins.
 The best time for persimmons is from late September to early November.

 Ripe from early September to early November, kiwi fruit are highly popular not only due to their delicious flavor but also thanks to their abundant nutritional assets.
-The kiwi fruit is rich in fiber, vitamin C and E, and antioxidants, which contributes to healthy skin, and the flavonoid-rich compounds help promote the absorption of iron in the body, boost immunity, and aids digestion.
+The kiwi fruit is rich in fiber, vitamins C and E and antioxidants, which contribute to healthy skin, and the flavonoid-rich compounds help promote the absorption of iron in the body, boost immunity and aid digestion.